CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 8 - Javadoc/Javadocs.md

 Suppose you were trying to write a program with the following goal: Simulate a small barnyard by having 3 goats all make noise one after another.

-Breaking this down into pseudocode, we could get:
+Breaking this down into pseudocode, we get:

 ```
 // Create 3 goats